influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/template.md

 ## obj dag

-DAGTemplate is a template subtype for directed acyclic graph templates
+"DAGTemplate is a template subtype for directed acyclic graph templates"

 ### fn dag.withFailFast